jeremievalili/jeremievalili/README.md

-### Hi there 👋
+### Greetings! 👋

-- 🔭 I’m currently working on ...
-Pokedex app in React
+- 🔭 I’m in love with web dev and security
-- 🌱 I’m currently learning ...
-React.js
+- 🌱 I’m currently learning Javascript and Python
-- 👯 I’m looking to collaborate on ...
-A todo list social app.
-- 🤔 I’m looking for help with ...
-Database and digital marketing
-- 💬 Ask me about ... what to learn in web development
-- 📫 How to reach me: ... jeremiemadara@gmail.com
-- 😄 Pronouns: ...
-Valilien
-- ⚡ Fun fact: ...
-I love eat pizza!